lingtalfi/nullos-admin/doc/official/core-concepts/routing.md

-To be more concrete, here is the $uri2pagesMap array as of 2016-11-30:
+To be more concrete, here is the $uri2pagesMap array as of 2016-11-30 (it has been updated since, but the principle remains the same):

 ```php
 $uri2pagesMap = [